MurderFromMars/HandheldStreamingServiceUtility/README.md

 ## Acknowledgements

 This project was inspired by the SetupStreamingServices utility originally created by the talented developers behind the SteamFork distribution.
-Although SteamFork is no longer maintained, their approach to integrating streaming services into a handheld‑friendly environment so i decided to implement my own version of it here.  and  I will continue to be maintained for users who want a streamlined way to access their streaming platforms on handheld devices.
+Although SteamFork is no longer maintained, their approach to integrating streaming services into a handheld‑friendly environment inspired me to continue a spiritual successor of their utility  so i decided to implement my own version of it here.  and  I will continue to be maintained for users who want a streamlined way to access their streaming platforms on handheld devices.